rich808/bmw_nlp/README.md

 1) Model Feature:

-    X = combine features of title and selftext.
+    X = combined features of title and selftext.

     y = subreddit label (E46 or E90)